uxthi/competidaily-generator-backend/README.md

-# Competidaily Generator GET THEMES backend
+# Competidaily Generator backend - GET THEMES

 This repo contains the GET requisition used as a lambda function to retrieve a random theme from the competidaily database.